johangithub/AFMAN11-217v1/chp6.md

 	+ 6.4.7.6.1.
 NOTE: Only VORs and TACANs can be oriented to true north.
 NDBs cannot be oriented to true north.
 ADF needles always display relative bearing to the station.

-	+ 6.4.7.6.2.
-If your aircraft allows selection of true north as a heading reference, select true north.
-No additional corrections are required for relative bearings.
+	+ 6.4.7.6.2. <strong><em>If your aircraft allows selection of true north as a heading reference, select true north.
+No additional corrections are required for relative bearings.</em></strong>

-	+ 6.4.7.6.3.
-If your aircraft does not allow selection of true north as a heading reference, all relative bearings require correction for magnetic variation.
+	+ 6.4.7.6.3. <strong><em>If your aircraft does not allow selection of true north as a heading reference, all relative bearings require correction for magnetic variation.</em></strong>

 		+ 6.4.7.6.3.1.
 Crews should compute and fly the appropriate magnetic course by correcting the desired true course for the magnetic variation at the current aircraft location.
 Use the magnetic variation at your current location.
 This correction should be updated at least every 5° of magnetic variation or every 30 nm, whichever occurs first.